 Disable Automatic Login and Set a System Password

-Although it is quite convenient when you do not have to enter your password each time you boot your gadget, or when the screensaver chips in, you might as well allow the thief to feast over the data that you have left unprotected.
+Although it is pretty convenient when you do not have to enter your password each time you boot your gadget or when the screensaver chips in, you might as well allow the thief to feast over the unprotected data.
 But with the generation of a tough and strong password, you can enable this feature and put another hurdle in the thief’s course.

 Enable FileVault Encryption

-What will be your opinion, if we ask you whether putting up a password for your account is enough to protect your data after your MacBook has just been stolen?
-We are unaware of your opinion though, but ours is that it is definitely not enough just to protect your MacBook with a password.
+What would be your opinion if we ask whether putting up a password for your account is enough to protect your data after your MacBook has just been stolen?
+We are unaware of your opinion, but ours is that it is not enough just to protect your MacBook with a password.

-What a hacker do is that he pulls out the hard drive from your MacBook and connect it to another computer using an IDE/SATA to USB cable.
-This way, the computer will read all the MacBook’s drive just like any other DVD or USB drive hooked into it.
-Thus the need for an account or password, to gain accessibility to your data, ultimately goes into the trash as the hacker has already bypassed the OS’s built-in file security.
-They are now accessible to your files neglecting who is logged in.
+What a hacker does is that he pulls out the hard drive from your MacBook and connect it to another computer using an IDE/SATA to USB cable.
+This way, the computer will read all the MacBook’s drives like any other DVD or USB drive hooked into it.
+Thus the need for an account or password to gain accessibility to your data ultimately goes into the trash as the hacker has already bypassed the OS’s built-in file security.
+They are now accessible to your files, neglecting who is logged in.

-Don’t get all broken down now, as with OS X’s built-in FileVault encryption tool now you can easily prevent the above happening, by enabling file encryption.
+Don’t get all broken down now, as with OS X’s built-in FileVault encryption tool now, you can easily prevent the above from happening by enabling file encryption.
 You have to set up a password on your profile that links the files needed to be encrypted and decrypted by FileVault.
-The FileVault encrypts the entire hard drive with XTS-AES 128, a secure encryption algorithm.
-It might sound a bit complicated but as you have no clue of what is actually happening, the real deal is going on in the background.
-This way MacBook security is boosted up as your data remains protected until and unless the password is protected.
-Now even if the hacker takes out the drive and tries to extract data out of it, he will fail miserably.
+The FileVault encrypts the hard drive with XTS-AES 128, a secure encryption algorithm.
+It might sound a bit complicated, but as you have no clue what is happening, the real deal is happening in the background.
+This way, MacBook security is boosted as your data remains protected until and unless the password is protected.
+Even if the hacker removes the drive and tries to extract data, he will fail miserably.

-You can even encrypt your MacBook folder by Apple’s built-in feature which encrypts your folder by means of an encrypted image file.
-This prevents unauthorized access to your data and you don’t even require third party programs for this feature.
+You can even encrypt your MacBook folder with Apple’s built-in feature, which encrypts your folder through an encrypted image file.
+This prevents unauthorized access to your data; you don’t even require third-party programs for this feature.

 Turn on Your Mac’s Built-in Firewall

-The Mac’s built-in Firewall propagates the MacBook security by hindering most hacker’s efforts to gain insights of your MacBook from the Internet.
-Once the Firewall has been enabled, it will regulate inbound network connections and outbound traffic as well.
+The Mac’s built-in Firewall propagates the MacBook’s security by hindering most hackers’ efforts to gain insights into your MacBook from the Internet.
+Once the Firewall has been enabled, it will also regulate inbound network connections and outbound traffic.
 A pop-up box always appears whenever an application asks for your permission before they attempt an outbound connection.
-It is your choice now whether to allow or dismiss the access they ask for.
+It is your choice whether to allow or dismiss the access they request.

-All of the security features mentioned here can be accessed by clicking on the Security icon in the OS X System Preferences window.
+The security features mentioned here can be accessed by clicking the Security icon in the OS X System Preferences window.

-The cat and mouse chase is still on the go and the digital version comes with the exploit and patch game.
+The cat and mouse chase is still on the go, and the digital version comes with the exploit and patch game.
 Here, the hackers look for vulnerabilities in the app and generate an exploit.
-The app’s developer addresses the vulnerability and then creates a patch to fix it up.
-The users install this patch and thus we go round and round the same clock.
+The app’s developer addresses the vulnerability and then creates a patch to fix it.
+The users install this patch, and thus we go round and round the same clock.

-The Apple-branded software updates are routinely checked by Mac OS X and it approaches you with the updates so you can download and install them.
-Microsoft Office, being a third-party software package, has its own software update app that will itself check for available patches.
-If you are a MacBook security freak and do not trust the automatic updates, then you can look for a manual ‘Check for Updates’ feature offered by different apps, located in the Help menu.
+The Apple-branded software updates are routinely checked by Mac OS X, which approaches you with the updates so you can download and install them.
+Microsoft Office, a third-party software package, has its software update app that checks for available patches.
+If you are a MacBook security freak and do not trust the automatic updates, you can look for a manual ‘Check for Updates’ feature offered by different apps in the Help menu.

-Make it a habit of checking updates either daily or at least once weekly so that you may play your part in keeping the MacBook security up-to-date and prevent any software-based exploits.
+Make it a habit of checking updates either daily or at least once weekly so that you may play your part in keeping the MacBook’s security up-to-date and prevent any software-based exploits.

 Uninstall the Flash Player

-Adobe Flash is now considered to be a hoard of vulnerabilities and therefore, requires perpetual software updates to patch up the new defects.
-This is the reason why many security experts are now asking to close down Flash Player.
-It is better for your MacBook security that if you don’t have to use a Flash Player then you should uninstall it without giving it any second thoughts.
-You can do this by two ways:
+Adobe Flash is now considered a hoard of vulnerabilities and requires perpetual software updates to patch up the new defects.
+This is why many security experts are now asking to close Flash Player down.
+It is better for your MacBook security that if you don’t have to use a Flash Player, you should uninstall it without giving it any second thoughts.
+You can do this in two ways:

 - Use the Adobe Flash Uninstaller or,